mjheitland/terraform-ecs-fargate/README.md

+# Setting up ECS Fargate with CloudWatch Logging and Auto-scaling running a Web Server task

 Source code for a [tutorial on Medium](https://medium.com/@bradford_hamilton/deploying-containers-on-amazons-ecs-using-fargate-and-terraform-part-2-2e6f6a3a957f) I recently published.

 Terraform config for deploying docker containers to ECS using Fargate launch type.
-Currently set up to run [Jenkins image pulled from DockerHub](https://hub.docker.com/r/jenkins/jenkins) on port 8080.
+Currently set up to run [Jenkins image pulled from DockerHub](https://hub.docker.com/r/jenkins/jenkins) on port 80.

 1. cd terraform
 2. terraform init